tomsawyer0224/maskgit/README.md

 - The performance is not good.
 The reasons can be:
    - The dataset is too small (1799 images). ⟶ Try to use a bigger dataset.
    - The model is not large enough. ⟶ Try to use another configuration (increase image_size, depth, laten_dim, d_model, nhead, etc.).
 - The architecture is quite complicated.
-We need to do more and more experiments.
+We need to perform more and more experiments.
 # How to use:
 1. Clone this repo, cd into maskgit.
 2. Install the requirements: pip install -q -r requirements.txt.